-Time to chat with the founder of Our Remedy, Rachel, about her experience of a total hysterectomy and CBD oil.
-She shares answers to the questions you may have if you too are facing the surgery and are wondering if CBD might help.
+She shares answers to the questions you may have if you too are facing the surgery and scouring Google for personal stories of hysterectomy.

 Firstly, a total abdonimal hysterectomy is the removal of the uterus and cervix, the surgeon may also remove ovaries and fallopian tubes during the surgery which is called total abdominal hysterectomy with bilateral salpingo-oophorectomy to remove all the cancer tissue from the body.
 This is the type that Rachel had.

 This article will be updated regularly with updates on how the hysterectomy has impacted aspects of her life.